Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are related to the concept of a country, but are vague enough to apply to multiple choices.
-The clues focus on experiences and collections of items, which can be found in a city or continent too.
-The ambiguity is productive.
+The 'misinformed' clues about music are related to the answer (countries have music).
+They are vague enough that they don't immediately suggest 'country' but also don't completely miss the mark, creating some productive ambiguity.
+Could be better, leaning a little too heavily on easily identifiable music tropes.

 ✅ Strengths:
 - Attempt to create ambiguity